jmillenar/hello-world/README.md

 # hello-world
-This is my first ok repository
+This is second ok repository

 Here are the changes that I am doing